oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.1.3 Key Type
 The *ktype* option specifies the type of each key in a MapOf type.
-* *ktype* SHOULD be a Defined type, either an enumeration or a type with constraints that specify a fixed subset of values that belong to a category.
+* *ktype* SHOULD be a Defined type, either an enumeration or a type with constraints such as a pattern or semantic valuation keyword that specify a fixed subset of values that belong to a category.
 * A MapOf instance MUST be considered invalid if any of its keys is not an instance of *ktype*.

 #### 3.2.1.4 Derived Enumeration